Here’s an entire page to fully address this, and properly nip it in the bud.

 Q: How the hell is consciousness mechanics scientific?
 It's metaphysical pseudoscience!
 It’s a bunch of silly nilly woo woo!!

-A: Consciousness mechanics (CM) is both science and philosophy, insofar as it is based upon describing the behavior of physical and mental phenomena, and how and why physical phenomena exists as it does.
+A: Consciousness mechanics (CM) is both science and philosophy, insofar as it is based upon describing the behavior of physical and mental phenomena, and how and why physical phenomena exist as they do.
 It’s new territory, because it merges the tangible and seemingly intangible, through logic and physical evidence—it doesn’t get any more scientific than that.

 Every single natural science amounts to nothing more than an explanation for physical evidence.
 It doesn’t matter if there’s a fancy, well documented experiment involved—that’s just another step in explaining the physical evidence.
 It’s still about defining what can be observed.
 This is why old ideas are always being ousted for new ideas, even while defining the same physical evidence.

 In CM, concepts are always presented as one perspective of defining a certain set of experiences; e.g., Planck-state phenomena.
 It’s explained that this is merely one way of describing how time works in the physical universe, and is not completely literal.
 There’s only one moment that keeps changing, which produces the effect of multiple moments involving different spaces and times—that’s completely literal.
-When you describe the physical universe in the context that it is a continuity hallucination, many definitions become both literal and not-literal, depending on the context.
-And remember, hallucinations are real, tangible, sensory experiences!
-However, they can be described as fake in certain contexts, like a movie.
-(I notice people conveniently forget this, and argue over real and fake.)
+It's all about context: When you describe the physical universe in the context that it is a continuity hallucination, many definitions become both literal and not-literal, depending on context.
+And remember, hallucinations are real, tangible, sensory experiences; however, they can be described as "fake" in certain contexts, like a movie.
+Watching a movie can be an incredibly moving, real experience, but that doesn't change the fact that you're observing colorful light symbolize actors pretending to be certain roles, in an environment you can only see a small, boxed portion of.
+"Real," "fake," and "illusion" is a matter of the context and subject you're describing; e.g., speaking in the context of inside versus outside a movie's fictional universe.

-I have a CM video coming up that’ll explain more in-depth, but long story short, if you define something you’ve observed, your definition can only be as wrong as compared to another definition.
+Long story short, if you define something you’ve observed, your definition can only be as wrong as compared to another definition.
 Truth is relative.
+What is defined as "truth" is a specific, unique label created by an observer.

-That’s why I like to call things mechanical, rather than scientific, because the word scientific is just a buzzword that can mean “relating to experimented, peer-reviewed, documented observations” or “a scientist said it,” both of which apply to an authority complex, and still don’t make the information mechanically correct.
+That’s why I like to call things "mechanical," rather than "scientific," because the word scientific is just a buzzword that can mean “relating to experimented, peer-reviewed, documented observations” or “a scientist said it,” both of which appeal to an authority complex, which still doesn't make the information mechanically correct.

 CM actually makes logical sense, and isn’t just saying feel-good stuff for the sake of feeling good.
-Don’t lump CM in with the 12th dimensional, flat inner earth Atlantean, Pleiadian crystal crown kundalini chocolate charizard chakra channeling crowd.
+Don’t lump CM in with the 12th dimensional, flat/hollow/inner Earth, Atlantean, Pleiadian, crystal crown kundalini chocolate charizard chakra channeling crowd.
 Don’t just parrot the this-is-about-consciousness-so-it’s-automatically-metaphysical-nonsense type sentiment.

 The concepts in CM all pertain the to the human experience.

-Much of the seemingly “unprovable” stuff is capable of being somewhat proved.
-I say somewhat because you are a limited physical being, and can’t do things like be at two different timelines at once.
-That’s why it’s important to understand that context is key, and in the context the timeline-spaceline concept is presented, it’s just a way of explaining the one ever-changing moment, and relative to that limit, you can still observe some expanded concepts in real-time.
+Much of the seemingly unprovable stuff is capable of being somewhat proved.
+I say "somewhat" because you are a limited physical being, and can’t do things like be at two different timelines at once.
+That’s why it’s important to understand that context is key, and in the context that the timeline-spaceline concept is presented, it’s just a way of explaining the one ever-changing moment, and relative to that limit, you can still observe some expanded concepts in real-time.
 The human brain can do many, MANY things that allow validation for the multidimensional concepts of CM.
 You can literally tune the mind’s eye to see the past (memory), possible futures, and different timeline versions of life events.
 Just how it’s possible to see the past without injecting fantasy nonsense, you can also see possible futures and alternate versions of Earth, just as cleanly and tangibly as a vivid memory.
 The key term here is POSSIBLE FUTURES—the specifics of the future, like lottery numbers, aren’t set in stone.
 General inevitabilities, like a person's death, are.
-The specifics as to how the death will exactly occur, however, aren't.
+However, the specifics as to how the death will exactly occur, like lottery numbers, are not set in stone.
 The reality authoritarians who say this stuff isn't possible don't have a mechanical understanding of what the mind's eye even is.
 They just say it's not possible because they can't do it, and don't know anyone that can.